BrazilianKing/Stroke/README.md

 ### Based upon this graph shows that those who formerly smoked are more than likely to have a stroke.
 Even a higher chance than those who are currently smoking.

-# Results of Models
+# Results of Random Forest Classifier
-## The KNN Model was chosen for this set of data with GS as well.
+## The RandomForest Model was chosen for this set of data with GS as well.
-## KNN Model Test Score
+## RF Model Test Score
 ### Accuracy: 0.94
-## KNN Model w/ GS Test Score
-### Accuarcy: 0.94

 ### This score can be interpreted as saying that our model can account for a 94% accuracy on predicting if someone will have a stroke or not.

-## Random Forest was also chosen for this dataset with GS as well.
-###

-### This means the number is slightly higher because their were some test that had higher variance from the predictions.
-It impacts the total dollar amount because they are further away.
-### These two metrics can help us predict new sales data within $1,100.
+### Both KNN & RF models gave us 94% accuarcy.
+But based on my experience RandomForest tends to yeild better results.
+So as more data is collected I will contiue to lean more on the RandomForest model.

 # Recommendations
-### I would recommend checking the other models to see if we can find any improvments in our data.

-# Next Steps
-### I would say that more data needs to be include and to run more models with the new data being included.
+### I would recomened getting more data and removing any data that is considered 'unknown'.

 # For futher questions:
 ### Please email Edmar Dos Santos at edmardossantos85@gmail.com